-everyone to have a positive attitude to school life and learning everyone to celebrate our similarities and differences everyone to feel safe and welcome everyone to be proud of belonging to the Breckon Hill school family, our community and our town.
+Everyone to have a positive attitude to school life and learning.
+Everyone to celebrate our similarities and differences.
+Everyone to feel safe and welcome.
+Everyone to be proud of belonging to Breckon Hill School, The Legacy Learning Trust, our community and town.

 We expect children to be attentive in lessons.
 We expect children to try their best in all activities.
 If children do not do so, we may ask children to repeat a task or activity.

 1. Sometimes we need reminding...
 If a child is disruptive in class, the teacher will verbally give them a reminder about suitable behaviour.